All Episodes

 Yes.

-No, but seriously, like I never I mean, I've never given a guest questions.
+No, but seriously, like, I never, I mean, I've never given a guest questions.

 First of all, I have no idea.

-Okay, I'm gonna call you Joy because you sound like Oh, that's a low blow.
+Okay, I'm going to call you Joy because you're sounding like a.

-That's a lull blow.
+That's a low blow.

-Uh, you just said you were sick of working for me.
+Oh, you just said you were sick of working for me.

-That was a low blow, too.
+That was a low blow to me.

-It's not okay.
+This is not okay.

 Not okay.

-Yeah, Once I agree with Hillary.
+Once I agree with Hillary.

-Um, but no, you know, we never give questions.
+But no, you know, we never give questions.

 We give topics.